tweag/python-monorepo-example/2018-06-27-funflow-example.md

    for hidden dependencies or hidden requirements on the environment.
 Further, such 'hidden' preconditions are caught early and flagged making it easy to fix the `Makefile`.
- * **Integration:** Making a `Flow` for a specific target requires sequencing file processing with recursively made `Flow`s for dependent targets and executing commands in docker containers.
+ * **Clean Sequencing Code:** The function that makes a target file sequences file processing, recusive calls for making the dependent target files, and running docker containers.
+Usually, this sequencing is messy and difficult to follow.
-   Funflow allows us to inject these varied forms of operations into flows and sequence them seamlessly.
+   With funflow, however, we can inject these various forms of computation into `Flow`s and sequence them seamlessly with arrow notation.
  * **Concise Code:** Because of the abstractions funflow provides, we can focus on the essential algorithm and get some efficiency \& safety for free.

 ## No Repeat Builds: CAS Gives Us Free Dynamic Programming

-The essential function is `buildTarget` which, given a `Makefile` and a specific rule in that `Makefile` creates a flow to build the target specified by that rule.
+The essential function is `buildTarget` which, given a `Makefile` and a specific rule in that `Makefile`, creates a flow to build the target specified by that rule.
 A rule specifies a target file by a list of file dependencies and a command to build that target file.
 Each dependency is either a source file or itself a target file.